shadow-robot/sr_interface/sr_robot_commander/doc/tutorial/RobotCommander.rst

 Getting basic information
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-We can get the name of the robot, group or planning frame:
+We can get the name of the robot, group or planning reference frame:

 .. code:: python

    print "Robot name: ", commander.get_robot_name()
    print "Group name: ", commander.get_group_name()
-   print "Group name: ", commander.get_planning_frame()
+   print "Planning frame: ", commander.get_planning_frame()

 Get the list of names of the predifined group states from the srdf and warehouse for the current group:

 .. code:: python

+   # Refresh them first if they have recently changed
+   commander.refresh_named_targets()

    print "Named targets: ", commander.get_named_targets()

 Get the joints position and velocity: